 Entering Into an Affiliate Agreement

 Maybe someone has tried to convince you to become an affiliate of his or her online business, or you may already be an Amazon affiliate.
 If you are confused with term “affiliate,” you may find the following explanation helpful.

 An affiliate agreement is a type of agreement that any kind of business can enter into, from sole proprietorship to corporation.
 It is an agreement between two parties: a host who offers business and an affiliate.
 Similar to other types of agreement or contract, it is best to put an affiliate agreement in writing.
 By entering into such an agreement, you can promote your business more effectively and make more money, because you will be joining a company with a larger customer base and a proven track record.

 If you need help understanding the definition of affiliated companies, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.